 VIP Services ensures our VIP Guests and Entertainers are well taken care of and that the VIP area remains pleasant and welcoming.

 - The Catering Team helps our chef with preparing food for VIP, Entertainers, and Volunteers.
 The Catering Team also delivers food to VIP and Volunteer areas.

-- Both Teams report to our Catering Team Lead, Dwayne Linde.
+- Both Teams report to our Catering Team Lead, and current Volunteer of the Year, Dwayne Linde.

 Our Accessibility Team helps ensure that all aspects of Trans Pride are accessible to all.

 - This includes helping in the march, priority seating, scent free, and Spoons Tent areas.

 - This team also acts as a liaison between Accessibility and First Aid as needed.

 - The Accessibility Team reports to the Accessibility Team Lead, the fantastically steady and dependable Bobbi Garcia.

 Our Welcome and Canvassing Teams work in tandem to give and collect information from Trans Pride Attendees.